-Confirmatory tetrad analysis in PLS-SEM (CTA-PLS; Gudergan et al., 2008) allows distinguishing between formative and reflective measurement models.
+Confirmatory tetrad analysis in PLS-SEM (CTA-PLS; Gudergan et al., 2008; Hair et al., 2018) allows distinguishing between formative and reflective measurement models.
 In principal, the analysis follows Bollen and Ting’s (2000) confirmatory approach of testing model-implied vanishing tetrads in the PLS-SEM context.

-The use of confirmatory tetrad analysis in PLS-SEM (CTA-PLS; Gudergan et al., 2008) allows distinguishing between formative and reflective measurement models.
+The use of confirmatory tetrad analysis in PLS-SEM (CTA-PLS; Gudergan et al., 2008, Hair et al., 2018) allows distinguishing between formative and reflective measurement models.
 In principal, the analysis follows Bollen and Ting’s (2000) confirmatory approach of testing model-implied vanishing tetrads in the PLS-SEM context with the difference that a bootstrapping procedure is applied to test the significance of the model-implied tetrads.

 The implemented procedure needs at least 4 manifest variables per construct and can handle a maximum of 25 manifest variables per construct because of the exponentially increasing number of tests if a tetrad is redundant or not.